Table of Contents

 How Standing Desks Help Your Mental and Physical Health

-Is standing desks good for health?
+Are standing desks good for your health?
 Working for long hours while sitting puts people’s health at risk due to the sedentary life it enforces.
 As an office worker, you may not have a choice in the matter while you’re at work, but you may even spend your evening at home sitting as well.

 When you begin fixing that sedentary habit by investing in a standing desk, you considerably reduce some of the risks associated with it, such as obesity, weight gain, heart disease, and diabetes.
 The mental health benefit of a standing desk is also plentiful, as it considerably improves your work satisfaction.